SciMed/style-guide/README.md

 * Keep the README in the project root directory
 * Use markdown in the `docs/` directory
 * Keep the ReadMe up-to-date, useful, and accurate
-* When a new medium or large feature gets added, add a paragraph or a couple of paragraphs to the ReadMe describing the real life scenarios and people including their goals and how it is itended to be used.
+* When a new medium or large feature gets added, add a paragraph or a couple of paragraphs to the ReadMe describing the real life scenarios and people including their goals and how it is intended to be used.
 * The ReadMe should include information about overall application components, process, server infrastructure, and dependencies that people will need to understand to understand the application.
 * The ReadMe should describe how to run the tests.
 * The ReadMe should describe which systems and browsers are supported.